JusticeRoberts/JusticeRoberts/README.md

-# Justice Roberts
+# Ada Conway

 ## About Me
 Hi!
-I'm Justice Roberts, I am a software engineer passionate about delivering high-quality database solutions, secure systems, and well-written back-end code.
+I'm Ada Conway, I am a computer scientist and mathematician passionate about delivering high-quality database solutions, secure systems, and well-written back-end code.
  - 📫 How to reach me: [e-mail](mailto://justice@conway.engineer)
  - 😄 Pronouns: She/They
  - 💬 Ask me about quaternions